Sign up to our Newsletter

 Third-Year Medical Student, Lewis Katz School of Medicine at Temple University

-If you’d like to attend a medical school known nationally and internationally for its commitment to creating scientific knowledge, read on to learn more about how to get into Drexel Medical School.
+If you are interested in attending a medical school known nationally and internationally for its commitment to creating scientific knowledge, read on to learn more about how to get into Drexel Medical School.

-Drexel Medical School is a unique institution that combines two of the oldest medical colleges in the nation: the Hahnemann Medical College and the Women’s Medical College of Pennsylvania, the first medical school that granted degrees to women.
+Drexel University Medical School is a unique institution because it combines two of the oldest medical colleges in the nation: the Hahnemann Medical College and the Women’s Medical College of Pennsylvania, the first American medical school to confer degrees to women.
+Together, these schools have offered students considerable innovations in education, research, and compassionate care delivery.

-If this impressive school has piqued your interest, this guide will tell you more about how to get into Drexel Medical School, its application timeline, secondary essays, interview process, and more admission-related information!
+If this impressive school has piqued your interest, this guide will tell you more about how to get into Drexel med school.
+Keep reading to learn about Drexel’s application timeline, their secondary essays, the interview process, and more admission-related information!

 image of dots background